OutpostUniverse/OP2MapImager/OP2MapImager/ReadMe.txt

 By default, OP2MapImager is able to search through .vol archives and pull maps or tilesets out of the .vol files.

-Unless the ArchiveAcess flag is dsiabled, OP2MapImager will first search the supplied directory, and if it cannot find the file of interest, then it will search alphabetically through all .vol files in the directory for the given file.
+Unless the AccessArchives flag is disabled, OP2MapImager will first search the supplied directory, and if it cannot find the file of interest, then it will search alphabetically through all .vol files in the directory for the given file.
 If the file exists both loosely in the directory and in a .vol file, the copy not in the .vol file will be used.

 +++ RELEASE COMPILATION INSTRUCTIONS +++